 The word bora has its origin in the Greek boreas – north wind.
 Most Italians would not be able to tell you where Trieste is but when the bora blows Trieste makes the headlines.
 The wind takes two different Triestine names: the “light bora” (Bora chiara) is bora with clear skies, whereas clouds gathering on the hilltops and moving towards the seaside with rain or snow characterize the “dark bora” (Bora scura).
 In both cases it is the cold Northeast wind that sweeps down from Slovenia into Trieste and when these gale force winds arrive, it puts Trieste on the Italian map.

 The sheer force of the bora gives Triestini certain boasting rights about carrying on life’s activities even when the bora is blowing.
 And it gives people the opportunity to philosophically declare – yes but the bora cleans the sky.
-There is a street in Citta Vecchia called Bora, in many of the steep streets that wind their way up to the Carso, steel “cables” were attached to the sides of the buildings to hold onto as the bora can literally knock you off your feet.
-There is a bronze wind compass on the Mole Audace that displays the names of the Mediterannean winds, Scirroco, Greco, Libeccio, Mistral on their cardinal points, but the Bora is off to the edge of the compass personified as a face expelling a forceful blast of air.
+There is a street in Citta Vecchia called Via della Bora.
+The streets that wind their way up to the Carso are very steep and so steel “cables” were attached to the sides of the buildings to hold onto as the bora can literally knock you off your feet.
+A bronze wind compass on the Mole Audace displays the names of the Mediterranean winds, Scirocco, Greco, Libeccio, Mistral on their cardinal points, but the Bora is off to the edge of the compass personified as a face expelling a forceful blast of wind.

 In the past year we had very few days of bora and the bora had quite moderate wind speeds – a night of 70-90 km winds and a few days where the wind gusted around 70 km/hour.
 But this January I experienced the real bora – gale force wind with gusts of 100 plus km/hour lasting over many days.